 Unfortunately, many recent college graduates learn some very expensive lessons too late.
-While millions of college students fall into the same financial traps every year, it is an avoidable problem.
+Even though millions of college students fall into the same financial traps every year, it is an avoidable problem.

-To help out the students who are headed off to college this fall, we present five personal finance lessons that are much better if you don’t have to learn them the hard way.
+To help out the students who are headed off to college this fall, here are five personal finance lessons that are better if you don’t have to learn them the hard way.

 Lesson One: Be Smart with Credit Cards